elricmann/esper/README.md

 ### Postscriptum

 Esper is **experimental** and aims to stay minimal.
-It may be clear by the absence of syntax like indexing access, equality checks, bitwise operators and value-based pointer/reference syntax (which is the case for now, but regarded as a _missing feature_).
-Aside, most matching semantics are not optimized, e.g `std::visit` for pattern matching is a known performance bottleneck, exclusively using STL Containers (`argv` is cast from a `const char**`), all `libstdc++` headers are included in the prelude, passing by value is exclusive and a wide range of impracticable error handling; with `clang++` errors being piped to `stdin`, PEG's obscure parsing errors and no type-level resolution of expressions.
+Matching semantics are not optimized, e.g `std::visit` for pattern matching is a known performance bottleneck, exclusively using STL Containers (`argv` is cast from a `const char**`), all `libstdc++` headers are included in the optional prelude, passing by value is exclusive and a wide range of impracticable error handling; with `clang++` errors being piped to `stdin`, PEG's obscure parsing errors (resolved in `v0.2`) and no type-level resolution of expressions (requires a complete type system and call graph).

 ### License